Single Sign-On (SSO)

 • Issuer URL (the base URL for your SSO provider)

-4. In the CAST AI console, go to Organizational profile -> SSO
+4. In the Cast AI console, go to Organizational profile -> SSO

 5. Click Create SSO Connection and select OpenID as the ID Provider